entrypoint-lv/DataTableQueryBuilder/README.md

 # LINQ query builder for JavaScript data tables

- A LINQ query builder that automatically converts AJAX request coming from a front-end datatable to LINQ query against the Entity Framework data model according to the specified configuration.
+ A LINQ query builder that automatically converts AJAX request coming from a front-end datatable to a LINQ query against the Entity Framework data model according to the specified configuration.

 # Install